Chart access tokens are “keys” to sensitive information.

 Secure storage best practices

 Storing tokens securely should be done on the backend (server-side) of your application, not on the frontend (client-side).
 A frontend application is more susceptible to potential security threats such as Cross-Site Scripting (XSS) attacks or unauthorized access if the client is compromised.
+Therefore, Chart requires developers to store tokens securely on the backend server where you have better control over access and security.
+No application is 100% secure, but there are ways to reduce the potential of an exposure (and its impact) by following a few best practices:- Store tokens on the backend of your application.

 - Encrypt the access token before storing it.